 The Open Geospatial Consortium's (OGC) Geography Markup Language (GML) is an XML-based data format for describing, storing and exchanging geographical data.
 LuciadLightspeed provides support for several versions of the GML format.
 The LuciadRIA GML API allow you to integrate GML data files into LuciadRIA applications.

 Google (Static) Maps API image service is a web mapping service provided by Google, offering traditional road maps and aerial photo views.

 The LuciadRIA Google Maps functionality integrates the Google Maps imagery service into LuciadRIA.

 The Hexagon Smart Point Cloud (HSPC) format offers tiled and multi-leveled point cloud data which can be loaded visualized natively by LuciadRIA.

 HSPC is a proprietary Hexagon format.
 New Hexagon Geosystems sensors, such as the BLK2GO or the BLK360, produce HSPC data.

 The HSPC format describes a 3D tiles hierarchy, using :

-Get started with the LuciadRIA API, and integrate it into your project.
+Get started with the LuciadRIA API, and integrate it into your first application project.